PyCav/server/server_setup_guide.md

 	apt-get -y install npm nodejs nodejs-legacy libjs-mathjax
 	```

-### **Jupyterhub and Docker**
+### **JupyterHub and Docker**
-In this next section we shall set up a Jupyterhub Server that isolates users using docker containers.
+In this next section we shall set up a JupyterHub Server that isolates users using Docker containers.

-1. Firstly we will make a new directory where all the server files and each Jupyterhub user's home directories live called public
+1. Firstly we will make a new directory where all the server files and each JupyterHub user's home directories live called public

 	```bash
 	mkdir /home/public